 Google Merchant Shop is a must for any WooCommerce shop owners, who want more potential customers.

-You May Try A Plugin:
+You May Try Out A WordPress Plugin

 This plugin will let you map categories very easily, and all you will need to do is select the products you want to generate a feed for.